Vegetarian Sandwich with Red Radicchio

 ▫ Prefer fresh foods.

-▫ Avoid cooking in water, prefer cooking methods that do not dilute flavors (grill, foil, steam, microwave)
+▫ Avoid cooking in water, prefer cooking methods that do not disperse flavors (griddle, foil, steam, microwave)

-▫ Avoid bringing the salt shaker to the table!
+▫ Avoid taking the salt shaker to the table!

-▫ Occasionally allow a break from the rule.
-It’s good for morale and encourages perseverance.
+▫ Occasionally allow yourself to break the rule.
+It’s good for morale and helps to persevere.

 ▫ You can still try my recipes by salting according to your habits.